 First of all we make the meat sauce (beef ragu).
 I always use this recipe.
 I often do this the night before to get ahead.
-For best results, cook the ragu for a good 2-3 hours on a low heat.
+For best results, let the ragu blip away for a good 2-3 hours on a low heat.
 Doing this will allow all the flavours to develop and your ragu will be all the better for it.

 Then we need to make the white (bechamel) sauce.
-I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t runny.
+I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t a little runny.

 I like lots of white sauce in my lasagne so I don’t skimp on it!

 Layer it up!

-- Start with a thin layer of the rugu on the bottom of the dish.
+- Start with a thin layer of the ragu on the bottom of the dish.
 You don’t need very much for this layer – you just need a little to stop the lasagne sheets from sticking to the bottom of the dish.

 - Top with lasagne sheets, slightly overlapping them, then add a little mozzarella followed by a layer of white sauce.
 Repeat the process, finishing with a layer of white sauce.

-- Scatter some grated cheese and a little dried oregano over the top.
+- Scatter some grated cheddar cheese and a little dried oregano over the top.

 - If you have time, leave the lasagne for up to an hour before baking – this allows the flavours to develop and the layers to settle into each other.
 If you are too busy for this and have a hungry family to feed, don’t worry!